 Published By Janet Gershen-Siegel at December 13th, 2017

-Note: as of the writing of this article, the president’s tax reform proposal had not yet been passed.
-It is also a rather large bill and it may be some time before all of the details are unpacked, particularly as the House and Senate versions will need to be reconciled.
+Note: as of the original writing of this article, the president’s tax reform proposal had not yet been passed.
+It was also a rather large bill and it may be some time before all of the details come out, particularly as the House and Senate versions must reconcile.

-Currently, sole proprietors, freelancers, unincorporated businesses, and pass-through businesses are taxed at higher individual rates.
+Currently, sole proprietors, freelancers, unincorporated businesses, and pass-through businesses pay taxes at higher individual rates.
 The plan proposes to reduce their rate to 15%.
-The corporate tax rate would also be reduced to 15% under the president’s proposal.
+The corporate tax rate would also go down to 15% under the president’s proposal.

-This month, CNBC released the results of a survey they took regarding small business’s attitude toward the president’s tax proposals.
+This month (December of 2017), CNBC released the results of a survey they took regarding small business’s attitude toward the president’s tax proposals.

 According to the survey, about one quarter of all participants said taxes were their biggest concern, with regulation coming in second.
 Customer demand and the costs surrounding employee health care were also cited.

 Over 40% of all respondents said they felt the proposed tax plan would benefit them.
 However, another third said they felt it would have no effect on them.

 Some respondents felt the current proposal would not be passed in its current form and, instead, would serve more like the opening salvo in negotiations.
 Given the climate in Washington, that seems a logical conclusion to draw.